George Kurtz: Foundstone

 In 1999, Kurtz launched Foundstone to offer cybersecurity products and services, a novel pairing at the time.
 The company competed against Internet Security Systems, which was later acquired by IBM.

 Frustrated with time-consuming and incomplete vulnerability assessment technologies, Kurtz pioneered vulnerability management, creating both the category and term.
 His company also pioneered professional training in penetration testing and vulnerability management.
 The training was based on Hacking Exposed, a book about cybersecurity for network administrators that he co-wrote in 1999 with Stuart McClure and Joel Scambray.
 The book has sold more than 600,000 copies and been translated into more than 30 languages.
 The training helped create a global community of cybersecurity professionals well-versed on the new domain of vulnerability management.

-Kurtz was recognized in Fast Company’s inaugural “Fast 50” list for his innovative work at Foundstone.
+Kurtz was recognized in Fast Company's inaugural "Fast 50" list for his innovative work at Foundstone.

 McAfee

 In August 2004, Kurtz sold Foundstone to McAfee, where he became Senior Vice President and General Manager of Risk Management.
 He was promoted to Executive Vice President and Chief Technology Officer (CTO) in October 2009, overseeing the company's technology strategy and innovation efforts.
 As CTO, Kurtz was involved in McAfee's response to major cybersecurity incidents, including 2010's Operation Aurora, which attacked on Google and other organizations.
 He also led research into cyber threats such as Night Dragon and Shady RAT.

-In 2010, an update to McAfee's antivirus definitions sent Windows XP Service Pack 3 into a restart loop, as it removed the Svchost.exe, which Windows uses to share services as a single process.
-McAfee said the faulty update was later removed from its servers, adding, "We are not aware of significant impact on consumer customers and believe we have effectively limited such occurrence".
-Kurtz resigned from his executive roles at McAfee in October 2011.
+After Intel acquired McAfee in 2011, Kurtz left the company to start his own firm.

 CrowdStrike

 Founding and early years

 In November 2011, Kurtz joined private equity firm Warburg Pincus as an "entrepreneur-in-residence" where he began developing the concept for a new cybersecurity venture.
 In February 2012, he, Gregg Marston, and Dmitri Alperovitch co-founded CrowdStrike in Irvine, California, with $25 million in initial funding from Warburg Pincus.'
 Kurtz served as CEO.
 The following year, the company launched its flagship product, Falcon, which offered a new approach to cybersecurity: a cloud-native, intelligence-driven model intended to shift away from traditional on-premise solutions and reduce the performance impact on client systems.
 In 2013, CrowdStrike appeared on the MIT Tech Review's 50 Disruptive Companies list.
-In 2015, the ISSA President’s Award for Public Service was awarded to Kurtz for contributions to the cybersecurity community.
+In 2015, the ISSA President's Award for Public Service was awarded to Kurtz for contributions to the cybersecurity community.